 Old St. Patrick’s Church stands as the oldest public building in Chicago.
 During the Great Chicago Fire of 1871, the church was one of the few buildings unaffected.
 Miraculously, the path of fire missed the church by just two blocks.

 In 1870, the community of Swan Quarter North Carolina hoped to build a church on a certain plot of land, but the land owner declined their offer to purchase the property, and the church was built on another site.
-Amazingly, a handful of years later, a hurricane struck and the church was plucked from its foundation and moved to the exact location where the community had originally hoped to build.
+Amazingly, soon thereafter, a hurricane struck and the church was plucked from its foundation and moved to the exact location where the community had originally hoped to build.